Yes, Abyssus looks somewhat like BioShock, with its distinctive aesthetic and underwater world. Glad we got that out of the way.

-Abyssus is it’s own game and we’re here to talk about what it does and what it is, and not what it isn’t.
+Abyssus is its own game, and we’re here to talk about what it does and what it is, and not what it isn’t.
 So if it isn’t BioShock…

 What is Abyssus, then?

-Developed by DoubleMoose Games and published by The Arcade Crew, Abyssus is roguelite first-person shooter set in a strange realm hidden deep beneath the waves.
+Developed by DoubleMoose Games and published by The Arcade Crew, Abyssus is a roguelite first-person shooter set in a strange realm hidden deep beneath the waves.

 You are part of a second expedition to this incredible temple that somehow exists under the sea.
 It’s your job, along with up to three of your briniest friends, to follow in the footsteps of the first team, work out what has happened to the, and uncover the secrets all around.